internetstandards/Internet.nl/documentation/securitytxt.md

   than text/plain, the response is not passed to the parser.
 It is likely to be an HTML page, which would flood the user with useless errors about syntax errors.
+* We only read the first 100KB of the file.
 * Errors and recommendations are, at this time, directly passed from the sectxt library into the tech table.
 * Due to the level of confusion around its meaning, we do not check the